Lightning-AI/pytorch-lightning/src/lightning/data/README.md

 # 📈 Easily scale data processing

-The easiest way to scale is to create a free account on [lightning.ai](https://lightning.ai/) platform.
-With the platform, the `optimize` and `map` can start multiple machines to make data processing drastically faster.
+To scale data processing, create a free account on [lightning.ai](https://lightning.ai/) platform.
+With the platform, the `optimize` and `map` can start multiple machines to make data processing drastically faster as follows:

 ```python
 from lightning.data import optimize, Machine